Axpy

 Input (srcGm): [1.
 1. 1.
 1. 1.
 1. ...
 1.]
 Output (dstGm): [2.
 2. 2.
 2. 2.
 2. ...
 2.]

-- Complete example 2: The data type of srcLocal and scalar is half and that of dstLocal is float.
+- Complete example 2: srcLocal and scalar are of type half, while dstLocal is of type float.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54